The arts: Classifications

 In the Middle Ages, liberal arts were taught in European medieval universities as part of the trivium, an introductory curriculum involving grammar, rhetoric, and logic, and of the quadrivium, a curriculum involving the "mathematical arts" of arithmetic, geometry, music, and astronomy.
 In modern academia, the arts can be grouped with, or a subset of, the humanities.

 The arts have been classified into seven forms: painting, architecture, sculpture, literature, music, theatre, and filmmaking.
 Some arts may be derived from others; for example, drama is literature with acting, dance is music expressed through motion, and songs are music with literature and human voice.
-Film is sometimes called the "eighth" and comics the "ninth art" in Francophone scholarship, adding to the traditional "Seven Arts".
+Television is sometimes called the "eighth" and comics the "ninth art" in Francophone scholarship, adding to the traditional "Seven Arts".
 Cultural fields like gastronomy are only sometimes considered as arts.

 Visual arts

 Visual art forms include architecture, ceramic art, crafts, design, drawing, filmmaking, image, painting, photography, printmaking, sculpture, and video.
-Many artistic disciplines such as performing arts, conceptual art, and textile arts, also involve aspects of the visual arts, as well as arts of other types.
+Many artistic disciplines—such as performing arts, conceptual art, and textile arts—also involve aspects of the visual arts, as well as arts of other types.
 Within the visual arts, the applied arts, such as industrial design, graphic design, fashion design, interior design, and decorative arts are also included.